HasithaAbeysekera/CITS3003-Project/README.md

 CITS3003-Project
 ================

-A place for Michael and Hasitha to store our top secret, amazing, OP, mind-blowing, exasperating, exhilarating pile of shit that we have to do for CITS3003.
+A place for Michael and Hasitha to store our top secret, amazing, OP, mind-blowing, exasperating, exhilarating project that we have to do for CITS3003.

 [Project available here](http://undergraduate.csse.uwa.edu.au/units/CITS3003/labsheet.php?fname=project-part1)